TechGrounds-Cloud8/cloud8-Rolfsijtema/week5cloud8/AWS-09 Shared Responsibility Model.md

 **AWS**
 - AWS is responsible for the hardware and the Software that is offered by AWS
-- Depending on software that is used, there is a shared or full responsibility for
+- Depending on software that is used, there is a shared or full responsibility for Customer.

 - AWS is responsible for security of the cloud,